100-Word Insight: BJD-BJP Alliance Number Game - The News Insight

-While we can see hectic political activities in Delhi to determine the fate of Odisha politics, a final announcement on seat sharing is likely to be made today, on Maha Shivaratri.
+While we can see hectic political activities in Delhi to determine the fate of Odisha politics, a final announcement on seat sharing is expected soon.
+Final stage of negotiations is underway.

-Some media houses claimed that BJD-BJP deal is finalised at 98:49 for Assembly and 7:14 for Lok Sabha.
+Some media houses claim that BJD-BJP deal is finalised at 98:49 for Assembly and 7:14 for Lok Sabha.
 This number looks huge beyond belief!

 As we await official confirmation on the numbers, speculations and rumours continue to rule the roost.